meetalix.com

 Frequently Asked Questions

-Can a single service handle both trust and probate assets?
+Can one service handle the administrative tasks for both trust and probate assets?

-What is the difference between an estate attorney and an estate settlement service?
+What is the difference between DIY estate apps and comprehensive settlement services?

 Conclusion